HelenePetersen/Integration-of-RNA-and-DNA-omics-data-to-support-clinical-practice/Mutect_IMAPR/README.md

 hisat2-build -p 8 /path/to/fasta_reference/file.fasta hisat2_GRCh38_no_alt
 ```
 Location of all reference files and modules used as input to the Snakemake pipeline is defined in the config file.

-# Snakemake pipeline
-The Snakefile consist of one long rule run_pipeline which performs the variant calling from RNA-seq using a implementation of IMAPR and Mutect2.

 **rule run_pipeline**